 Effect on Garden Plants

 Aphids can weaken a plant, stunt its growth, cause leaves to curl or wilt, and delay fruit or flower production.
 In general, an overall anemic appearance to your plants when there is not a water shortage or other obvious reason will strongly hint that aphids are to blame.

 There are a number of non-chemical ways to combat or discourage aphid infestations.

 - Sometimes a strong blast of water from the hose will knock the aphids off of a plant and solve the problem.

-- Plants can also be sprayed with insecticidal soap, or a homemade tomato leaf or garlic spray to kill aphids, but must be reapplied when the infestations reappear.
+- Plants can also be sprayed with insecticidal soap or a homemade tomato leaf or garlic spray to kill aphids but these solutions must be reapplied when the infestations reappear.

 - Some biological insecticides based on fungi are known to work on aphids.

 If You Use Chemical Solutions

-Aphids are easily killed by standard chemical pesticides, but because they are so prolific and will reinfest so readily, gardeners who try to rely on chemicals often find that their problems are intensified over the long run, as the chemicals must be reapplied often and will also destroy populations of beneficial insects and discourage other aphid predators, such as insect-eating birds.
+Aphids are easily killed by standard chemical pesticides.
+However, since aphids are so prolific and will reinfest so readily, gardeners who try to rely on chemicals often find that their problems are intensified over the long run.
+This is because chemicals must be reapplied often and will also destroy populations of beneficial insects and discourage other aphid predators, such as insect-eating birds.

 Many gardeners find that an adapted form of the integrated pest management (IPM) practice used by commercial agriculture is a good approach for home gardening.
-Under this philosophy, some degree of plant damage is deemed acceptable as the price paid for a diverse gardening culture in which the presence of many insect species tends to prevent anyone pest from causing overwhelming damage.
+Under this philosophy, some degree of plant damage is deemed acceptable as the price paid for a diverse gardening culture in which the presence of many insect species tends to prevent any single pest from causing overwhelming damage.
 Over the long run, minimal use of chemical pesticides tends to produce an overall healthier garden, albeit one in which small levels of insect damage may be present.